 Is it weird to workout outside?
 Perhaps to an aggressive conformist, someone using an outdoor gym might seem weird – but conformists think everything is weird if they’re not accustomed to seeing it.

-Ultimately, the only person responsible for your own emotional joy and physical health is you, so be careful about putting too much stock in what other people think.
+Ultimately, the only person responsible for your own emotional joy and physical health is you, so be careful about putting too much stock in what other people think, especially after the age of 50.
+Life is short enough, and you don’t want to waste valuable time worrying about others’ judgment.

-The exercise park is important because it helps citizens improve emotional and physical health.
+The exercise park is important because it helps mature citizens improve emotional and physical health.

 Is it better to exercise outside or at an outdoor gym?
 Research suggests (see scientific sources below this article) outdoor gyms are better: